 Hess had been in the front yard of his own residence when a neighbor approached and told him two men were being held at gun point on Bachman Road, according to charging documents.
 Hess, the documents say, responded to find Cooper allegedly pointing a handgun at two men who were on their knees in the road in front of a home.

-Hess identified himself as a police officer, told Cooper to drop his handgun, and when Cooper responded with skepticism about Hess’s identity, Hess jcooper_57displayed his badge, according to charging documents.
+Hess identified himself as a police officer, told Cooper to drop his handgun, and when Cooper responded with skepticism about Hess’s identity, Hess displayed his badge, according to charging documents.
 Hess then repeated his order for Cooper to drop the handgun three more times before Cooper complied, according to charging documents.

 The two men who had been held at gun point identified themselves as property repossessors and showed police their repossessors licenses and the legal documentation necessary to repossess a camper in Cooper’s driveway, according to charging documents.